 - There is no specific treatment for the syndrome.

-- Complications of the alleged syndrome range from increased symptoms to inability to tolerate being inside a certain building and the problems, many job related, that may occur.
+- Complications of the alleged syndrome range from increased symptoms to the inability to tolerate being inside a certain building and the problems, many jobs related, that may occur.

 - Prevention is difficult in a syndrome without a known cause, no diagnostic tests, and no defined treatments, but the Environmental Protection Agency provides prevention methods to address known disease problems that can be diagnosed and are known to be related to air-moving systems and construction materials used in buildings.

 What is sick building syndrome?

 Sick building syndrome (also termed environmental illness, building-related illness [BRI], or multiple chemical sensitivity [MCS]) is considered by some clinicians to be an illness in some people after they are exposed to as yet undefined chemical, biological, or physical agents that are thought to be found in building(s).
 The term was first used in 1986 and has been controversial ever since.
-BRI (building-related illness) is becoming the more accepted term used in medical literature.
+BRI (building-related illness) is becoming the more accepted term used in the medical literature.